 biography

-Born in Massachusetts, Melemed began piano studies at age four, and soon after was performing weekly for senior citizens.
-At the age of five, he made a national appearance on The Rosie O’Donnell Show, and by nine, he was headlining a 60-show run at the Tropicana Resort in Atlantic City, New Jersey.
-From nine to thirteen, he was invited annually to perform at the White House during the Holiday Open House celebrations—experiences that proved instrumental in shaping his identity as a performer.
-This wide-ranging exposure fostered a deep comfort on stage and a natural ease in sharing music.
+Hailed by The New York Times as “an excellent young pianist,” Melemed had already given more than 500 performances by age 13, gaining unusually extensive stage experience from an early age.
+Born in Massachusetts, he began piano studies at age four and soon began performing weekly for senior citizens.
+At five, he appeared nationally on The Rosie O’Donnell Show; by nine, he was headlining a 60-show run at the Tropicana Resort in Atlantic City.
+From 2004 to 2008, he performed annually at the White House Holiday Open House celebrations, formative experiences that helped shape his ease on stage and instinct for direct audience connection.

-A laureate of the 2021 American Pianists Awards and a laureate of the 1st China International Music Competition, Melemed was the only pianist to receive an 2022 Avery Fisher Career Grant—one of the highest honors bestowed upon young American classical musicians; presented by Lincoln Center, Avery Fisher Career Grants are awarded to American instrumentalists with the largest prospects for a major solo career.
-He has performed as soloist with the Philadelphia Orchestra, the Helsinki Philharmonic, the Edmonton Symphony, the Polish Radio Orchestra, and other prominent ensembles, and has appeared in recital at Carnegie Hall’s Weill Recital Hall, as well as at major venues and festivals across North America, Europe, and Asia.
+A laureate of the 2021 American Pianists Awards and the 1st China International Music Competition, Melemed was the only pianist to receive a 2022 Avery Fisher Career Grant.
+He has appeared as soloist with orchestras including the Philadelphia Orchestra, Helsinki Philharmonic, Edmonton Symphony, Polish Radio Orchestra, and KBS Symphony, and has performed at major venues and festivals across North America, Europe, and Asia.

 awards